-- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice. - We saw posters displayed and a summary leaflet available to help patients understand the complaints system.
+- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - The practice manager was the designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system for example a poster was displayed in the waiting room and there were patient advice leaflets.

-We looked at three complaints received in the last 12 months and found these were satisfactorily handled, dealt with in a timely way and with openness and transparency.
-Lessons were learnt from concerns and complaints and action was taken as a result to improve the quality of care.
-For example, some staff received additional training in communication.
+We looked at nine complaints received in the last 12 months and found these were satisfactorily handled, dealt with in a timely way using openness and transparency with dealing with the complaint.
+Lessons were shared from concerns and complaints at regular practice meetings and action was taken to as a result to improve the quality of care.